paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-56a-pacific-salmon-fishing.md

 ### Statutory Notes

 #### References in Text
 The Federal Advisory Committee Act, referred to in subsec. (i), is Pub.
 L. 92–463, Oct.
 6, 1972, 86 Stat.
-770, as amended, which is set out in the Appendix to Title 5, Government Organization and Employees.
+770, which is set out in the Appendix to Title 5, Government Organization and Employees.

 #### Amendments
 2000—Subsec. (f).
 Pub.
 L. 106–554, § 1(a)(4) [div.
 B, title I, § 144(c)(5)(A)], added subsec. (f).
 Former subsec. (f) redesignated (g).